rashedtalukder/azure-sora-demo/README.md

-# Azure OpenAI Sora Image Generator Example
+# Azure OpenAI Sora SDK and Video Generator Example
 This example takes command line arguments to generate videos using a Azure OpenAI Sora model and saves them to a ./outputs/ folder.

 ## Prerequisites